VIN and PPSR check for a used car in Queensland

 • The car is being sold "as-is"

-Finance owing Yes Yes
+Finance owing (PPSR) Yes Yes

 Stolen status Yes Yes

-Odometer readings No Yes
+Odometer rollback check No Yes

-Insurance claims history No Yes
+Reported damage and insurance history No Yes

-Registration history No Yes
+Registration and ownership history No Yes

 What If the VIN Check Shows Problems?